Sauna Use and Cardiovascular Health: What the Science Says

 -

-Hypertension is silent but dangerous.
-And the sauna can help control it.
+High blood pressure is silent but dangerous.
+Sauna use can help manage it.

-According to a study by the University of Eastern Finland, which followed more than 1,600 men over 20 years, those who used the sauna between 4 and 7 times a week were 47% less likely to develop hypertension compared to those who used it only once a week.
+According to a study by the University of Eastern Finland, which followed more than 1,600 men over 20 years, those who used a sauna 4–7 times a week were 47 % less likely to develop hypertension, compared with those who used one only once a week.

 -

-Greater elasticity of the arteries, thanks to heat and vasodilation
+Greater elasticity in the arteries, thanks to heat and vasodilation

 -

-Reduced activity of the sympathetic nervous system, which promotes a state of relaxation and recovery
+Reduced sympathetic nervous-system activity, which supports relaxation and recovery

-In an even more comprehensive study, also from Finland and published in JAMA Internal Medicine (2015), researchers followed more than 2,300 men for two decades.
+In an even broader study — also from Finland, also published in JAMA Internal Medicine (2015) — researchers followed over 2,300 men for two decades.

 -

-Those who used the sauna 2-3 times a week had a 23% lower risk of death from heart problems
+People who used a sauna 2–3 times a week had 23 % lower risk of death from heart-related causes

 -

-Those who used it 4 to 7 times a week had a 50% lower risk
+Those using it 4–7 times a week saw 50 % lower risk

-It's important to note that these conclusions were maintained even when adjusted for factors such as smoking, physical activity, BMI or alcohol consumption.
-The sauna, when used regularly, seems to be part of a protective lifestyle.
+It's worth noting that these results held up even after adjusting for factors such as smoking, physical activity, BMI and alcohol intake.
+Used regularly, sauna seems to be part of a protective lifestyle.

-During a sauna session, the heart beats faster - but in a controlled way.
-This kind of "mini workout" strengthens the heart muscle without the physical effort required by exercise.
+During a sauna session, the heart beats faster — but in a controlled way.
+This kind of mini-workout strengthens the heart muscle without the physical exertion of exercise.

-This cardiovascular response can be particularly useful for
+This cardiovascular response can be especially useful for:

 -